Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Method

-\textbf{SDI-Gen$\rightarrow$I2V.} A straightforward alternative is to generate a subject image with an SDI-Gen model and then apply a pre-trained I2V model.
+\textbf{SDI-Gen$\rightarrow$I2V.} An alternative way to generate subject-driven video generation is to sequentially apply SDI-Gen model and I2V model.
 However, this pipeline relies on clear subject visibility in the initial frame for identity propagation, which often fails in dynamic scenes (e.g., ``a toy car comes closer to the camera on a wet pavement,'' Figure~\ref{fig:i2v_limit}).
 When the subject is small or occluded, the image-to-video model may misidentify it and introduce inconsistent or fabricated details, causing a \emph{progressive loss of identity} in later frames.
+We provide additional comparison with SDI-Gen$\rightarrow$I2V as baselines.
+Please refer to the result in Sec.~\ref{sec:experiments}.